sebastiansutter/techguides/pages/df17labs/df17labs_1.md

 Let us set up a new e-mail marketing campaign in Mailchimp.
 1. Log into https://www.mailchimp.com with the credentials supplied:
 ![](./images/df17labs/df1-image1.png)
-    {% include important.html content="If prompted for verification, click I'll do this later " %}
+    {% include important.html content="If prompted for verification, click I'll do this later...
+If that is not an option, verify using security questions, and the answer to any question about a city is **Armonk**" %}
     ![](./images/df17labs/df1-image25.png)

 1. Click on Lists: